Lashuk1729/OCR/README.md

 ## Steps to run the program:
 <br>

-1. Please go to [pdftoimage.com](https://pdftoimage.com/) to convert the pdf file to jpg image.(Sorry for the inconvenience)
+1. Please go to [pdftoimage.com](https://pdftoimage.com/) to convert the pdf file to jpg image.(Sorry for the inconvenience).

 2. We need to place the pdf and the correponding images in ___/data/demo___ folder.